tisage/cs50/README.md

 Spring 2017

 ## Lectures
-The course’s lectures were filmed in Fall 2016 at Harvard University and Yale University.
+The course’s lectures were filmed in Fall 2016 - Spring 2017 at Harvard University and Yale University.

 A summary of lectures appears below.